lvgl/lvgl/docs/widgets/textarea.rst

 The cursor position can be modified directly like :cpp:expr:`lv_textarea_set_cursor_pos(textarea, 10)`.
-The ``0`` position means “before the first characters”, :cpp:enumerator:`LV_TA_CURSOR_LAST` means “after the last character”
+The ``0`` position means "before the first characters", :cpp:enumerator:`LV_TA_CURSOR_LAST` means "after the last character"

 You can step the cursor with